Skip to main content

 A single order is a confirmed sale to a customer for some products, which is ready to pick and deliver.
 Orders are grouped by delivery days and proceed through four states;

-• Planning: Curate your standard boxes, check upcoming orders, and plan for the week ahead.
+• Planning: Go to Orders > Future Orders, where you can curate your standard boxes, check upcoming orders, and plan for the week ahead.
 Customers cannot see any information about orders in this state.
-When you are ready to share this with customers, press "Publish Preview" to move to the Published state.
+If you choose to share the box contents with customers, press 'Publish Preview' to move to the Published state.
+More information on this can be found here and here.

-• Published: Customers can now see the planned upcoming boxes and make further adjustments to their upcoming orders.
-When you want to stop customers from making any changes, press "Close Orders" to move to the Processing state.
+• Published: If you choose to publish the preview of the upcoming box contents, customers can now see the planned upcoming boxes and make further adjustments to their upcoming orders before the orders are closed.
+When you want to stop customers from making any changes, press 'Close Orders' via Future Orders, to move to the Processing state.

-• Processing: Customers can no longer make changes.
-This is the time to place supplier orders, harvest crops, pack boxes and make deliveries.
-When deliveries are done, press "Set as Completed" to finalise orders, debit customer accounts and prepare for billing.
+• Processing: Once you've closed the orders, customers can no longer make changes and all the information on that particular order week can be found in Orders > Active Orders.
+This is the time to place supplier orders, harvest crops, pack products and make deliveries.
+When deliveries are done, press 'Set as Completed' in the Active Order to finalise orders, debit customer accounts and prepare for billing.
 This moves the orders to the Done state.

 • Done: No more changes can be made by yourself or customers.
 Accounts have been debited, and are now ready for billing.